-Policy 4-4849: Support improvement of the A&P site.

-- Provisos include that the parking lot is re-landscaped, access is improved, and wetlands are protected. - A densely landscaped buffer must be provided along the street frontage.
+Policy 4-51: Allow infill development on the A&P site (that is, one more small building with one or more stores), provided the parking lot is re-landscaped, access is improved, and wetlands are protected.

+• A densely landscaped buffer must be provided along the street frontage.
 Signage must be improved, and cross-access must be provided to the Shrub Oak Plaza.

-Policy 4-4950: Improve traffic flow and safety along East Main Street by making intersection and access improvements.
+Policy 4-52: Improve traffic flow and safety along East Main Street by making intersection and access improvements.

-• Install a traffic light at the Stony Street intersection.

-- Link the parking lots of the A&P shopping center and the adjacent commercial site through a cross-access agreement.
+- Install a traffic light at the Stony Street intersection. - Link the parking lots of the A&P shopping center and the adjacent commercial site through a cross-access agreement.
 Consolidate the curb cuts of these two sites into a four-way intersection with STOP signs between East Main, the A&P shopping center, and a relocated entrance to the Seton Church and School. - Create protected pedestrian crosswalk across East Main Street between the A&P shopping center and the entrance to Lakeland High School.